niradler/feeder/README.md

 # Self hosted Feed

-consolidate alerts from multiple feeds, use the feeder `/webhook` endpoint to add alerts to the feed.
+Consolidate alerts from multiple feeds, use the feeder `/webhook` endpoint to add alerts to the feed.

 ## Usage